FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 Each new created track comes with a JSFX Audio Stream plug-in inserted.
 It does not process audio : it is a simple pass thru.
 If we open it, we will find no parameters to set and only GUI that display a number of channels/order and a color code that represent the stream type.
 This GUI is by default shown in the Reaper mixer (also called MCP).

 > To create a new track, you can either double-click in an empty part of the MCP, or of the TCP.
-You can also hit <code>CTRL/CMD + N</code> or <code>CTRL/CMD + Shift + N</code> to insert multiple tracks.
+You can also hit '''CTRL/CMD + N''' or '''CTRL/CMD + Shift + N''' to insert multiple tracks.

 All this new tracks are by default *mono* tracks.
 We can insert track to a precise format by right-clicking in an empty area of the MCP or TCP and by searching the **"Audio stream::insert track"** menu.
 Inside you'll find all audio format supported by the Audio Stream library.